eccentricdevotion/TARDIS/sonic-screwdriver.md

 dye item in the last (right-most) slot of you hotbar.
 LEFT-clicking a block while sneaking (hold down the SHIFT key) will change the block colour and consume 1 dye item.

-You can also change Chamemelon preset coloured Police Boxes.
+You can change Chamemelon preset coloured Police Boxes.
 Have a suitable dye item in the last (right-most) slot of you hotbar, then RIGHT-click the item frame to set the colour.

+If you have the permission `tardis.sonic.paint_blocks` you can tint any cubic shaped block in your TARDIS in addtion to the coloured blocks listed above.
+Use the same method as for coloured blocks to add the tint - to remove the tint, place a SPONGE block in the last (right-most) slot of your hotbar and LEFT-SHIFT-click the block.

 ### Ignite